Sourcegraph Cody

 Ideal for

-Individual developers evaluating Cody on small projects with limited usage needs.
+Individual developers exploring Cody on Sourcegraph.com with basic chat, completions, and limited credits.

 What this tier adds